buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertyEnumerations/PEnum_ElementStatus.md

 ### TEMPORARY
 element will exist only temporarily (such as a temporary support structure)

+### REUSED
+an existing element, which is reused here

 ### OTHER
 required category not on scale